Food Allergies & Food Intolerances

 This is required so that you can:

-• produce professional medical evidence to confirm the food allergy or food intolerance;
+• produce evidence from a medial professional confirming the food allergy or food intolerance,

-• give the school permission to provide an up-to-date photograph of your child to the school kitchen along with your completed form; and
+• give the school permission to provide a current photograph of your child to the school kitchen, along with your completed form, and

 • confirm you will update the school about any changes to your child’s allergy or intolerance.

-A completed Food Allergy & Food Intolerance Management Form allows the school and Harrison to:
+A completed Food Allergy & Food Intolerance Form allows the school and Harrison to:

-• understand the severity of the risks involved; and
+• understand the severity of the allergy; and

 • put a process in place so that your child is identified when being served with food.
-Part of this process included the school providing an up-to-date photograph of your child to the school kitchen.
+This will include the school providing a current photograph of your child to the school kitchen.

 Harrison Catering Services